 Element is the development and operations consultant to Opal Retirement Inc. and, as such, is managing the development of the Opal Project to its completion.
 The Opal Project consists of plans for a lifestyle retirement community to be constructed, which will be comprised of approximately 142,000 square feet with 44 seniors' residential condominium units, 56 seniors' rental units and 30 seniors' Licenced Care units.
-As at August 23, 2019, all 44 condominiums have been sold (100%) and 56 rental units have been reserved with refundable deposit (100% reserved), with further reservations of 90% over the available rental units, and a list building on Licenced Care suites.
-Construction completion is anticipated in October 2019.
+As at September 22, 2020, the construction was completed, and Opal by Element was open for operation in December 2019.
+All of the condominium unit sales have been completed.
+Opal is currently engaged in leasing up the rental unit and Licensed Care units.